mvolkmann/blog/src/oci-smalltalk-article.md

 Two free, open-source forks of Squeak have been created, Pharo and Cuis.

-Pharo Smalltalk was created in France and aims to provide a more comprehensive set of features than Squeak.
+Pharo Smalltalk was created in France and aims to provide a more comprehensive feature set than Squeak.

 Cuis Smalltalk was created in Argentina and aims to remain small and easy to learn.